 The front of the astigmatic eye is not perfectly round, but more oval or asymmetric like a football.
 Incoming light focuses at multiple points instead of one.
 Astigmatism can make wearing contact lenses difficult or even impossible.

 We continuously strive to provide our patients with the quality eye care they expect and deserve.
 Therefore, we appreciate that payment is received for all office services at the time they are rendered.
 Our financial counselors will be happy to guide and assist you in various methods of payment.

 LASIK surgery was approved by FDA in the late 90s.
 Since then millions of people are now enjoying freedom from glasses and contacts.
 Yet many patients still have concerns about the procedure – how it works, its safety and more.
-With the help of LASIK surgeon, Dr. Jeffrey Robin, we’ve compiled a list of the top 10 concerns about LASIK surgery.
+With the help of our expert LASIK surgeons, we’ve compiled a list of the top 10 concerns about LASIK surgery.
 Our goal is to help rid you of any anxiety associated with LASIK surgery as you research whether or not the procedure is right for you.
 Frantz EyeCare proudly offers the Fort Myers, Naples, Cape Coral, Leigh Acres, and the surrounding Florida areas.